If your skin is broken, for instance through a cut or sore, bacteria can enter it and cause pain, redness and swelling.

 If you notice any of these symptoms, it is important to call the emergency services immediately.

 There are various ways to stop this from happening.
-If a skin condition like athlete’s foot or made it easier for the to occur in the first place, it is important to treat this cause first.
-Also, it's important for people who have an increased risk of due to diabetes or circulation problems to pay attention to maintaining good foot hygiene.
+If a skin condition like athlete’s foot or eczema made it easier for the infection to occur in the first place, it is important to treat that underlying cause first.
+Also, it's important for people to pay attention to good foot hygiene if they have an increased risk of infection due to diabetes or blood flow problems.

-If bacterial skin infections keep occurring, preventive treatment with may be considered.
-When used for this purpose, the need to be taken daily over the course of several months.
+If bacterial skin infections keep occurring, preventive treatment with antibiotics may be considered.
+When used for this purpose, the antibiotics need to be taken daily over the course of several months.

-The exact type of antibiotic will depend on several factors, such as what type of doctors think you have.
-To check the progress of the treatment, the infected area of skin is outlined with a special marker pen.
-This makes it possible to see whether the are having an effect and the and redness are going away.
+The exact type of antibiotic will depend on several factors, such as what type of bacteria doctors think you have.
+To check the progress of the treatment, the infected area of skin is outlined with a special pen.
+This makes it possible to see whether the antibiotics are having an effect and the infection and redness are going away.